Therapeutic Songwriting

 The aim is not to create a perfect piece of music, but to use songwriting as a way of making sense of your world and your experiences.
 A song can become a safe vessel into which thoughts, emotions and memories can be placed, allowing them to be explored, held and understood.

 At The Rhythm Practice we also have recording facilities, and many clients choose to record their finished songs as part of the therapeutic process.
-Creating a recording can provide a meaningful way of capturing the work that has been done and reflecting on the journey taken through the therapy.
+Creating a recording can provide a meaningful way of capturing the work that has been done and reflecting on the journey taken through therapy.

 The development of our therapeutic songwriting work has been supported through collaboration with the NHS Living Well social prescribing team and The Songwriting Organisation UK.
 This work has been made possible through the support of Flinton Chalk, founder of The Songwriting Organisation UK, and through the ongoing mentoring of music therapist Bob Heath, a pioneer in this field of therapeutic practice.